-In this section we consider the neuronal network of the hermaphrodite C. elegans comprising N = 253 neurons interconnected via gap junctions (we consider only the giant component of this network).
+We consider the neuronal network of the hermaphrodite C. elegans comprising N=253 neurons interconnected via gap junctions (we consider only the giant component of this network).
 We use the most up-to-date connectome of gap-junctions from Ref.
 [14].
-We represent the synaptic connectivity structure via a binary adjacency matrix B, with $B{ij} = 1$ if neuron i connects (i.e. form gap-junctions) to j, and $B{ij} = 0$ otherwise, as shown in Figure 2a ($\sum_i jB_i j = 1028$, so that the mean degree is $\langle k \rangle \sim 4$).
+We represent the synaptic connectivity structure via a binary adjacency matrix B, with $B{ij}=1$ if neuron i connects (i.e. form gap-junctions) to j, and $B{ij}=0$ otherwise, as shown in Figure 2a ($\sum_i j B{ij}=2M=1028$, so that the mean degree is $\langle k \rangle = 2M/N \sim 4$).
 Gap-junctions are undirected links, hence B is a symmetric matrix.
 We emphasize that our framework is not limited to symmetric matrices and can be equally applied to asymmetric adjacency matrices representing directed chemical synapses.

 We perform a clustering experiment by using a filter A whose shape is shown in Figure 2b.
 We call it: 'nestedness filter'.
-This nomenclature is motivated by ecological studies of species abundance showing nested patterns in the community structure of mammals [15] and plant-pollinator ecosystems [16, 19] (but nestedness is also found in interbank, communication, and socio-economic networks [12, 17, 18]).
+This nomenclature is motivated by ecological studies of species abundance showing nested patterns in the community structure of mammals [15] and plant-pollinator ecosystems [16, 17].
+Nestedness is also found in interbank, communication, and socio-economic networks [12, 18, 19].
+Remarkably, it has been shown recently that behavioral control in C. elegans occurs via a nested neuronal dynamics across motor circuits [20].
 A connectivity structure which is nested implies the existence of two types of nodes, either animal species, neurons or firms, that are called 'generalists' and 'specialists'.
-Generalists are ubiquitous species with a large number of links to other species that are quickly reachable by the other nodes; specialists are rare species with a small number of connections occupying peripheral locations of the network and having a higher likelihood to go extict [20].
+Generalists are ubiquitous species with a large number of links to other species that are quickly reachable by the other nodes; specialists are rare species with a small number of connections occupying peripheral locations of the network and having a higher likelihood to go extict [21].